apache/incubator-ponymail/README.md

 6. All done :)

+### Contributing to Pony Mail ###
+We'd LOVE if if more people would contribute to Pony Mail!
+Any form of contribution is most welcome, whether it be programming, documentation, evangelism, marketing, or helping out other users.

+To contribute to Pony Mail, follow these steps:

+- Subscribe to the Pony Mail dev list:
+  - Either send an email to dev-subscribe@ponymail.info OR
+  - Visit http://ponymail.info/list.html?dev@ponymail.info (You can use Persona)
+- Find something to fix or help out with
+- Let us know what you want to do, and we'll add you to our contributors list!

 ### TODO: ###
+This is a list of what mr. Humbedooh would love to get done:
 * ~~Set up dir structure~~ (*DONE*)
 * ~~Import site data~~ (*DONE*)
 * ~~Import tools~~ (*DONE*)